azn-abel/mikus-neon-world/README.md

 - **Deployment**
   - The app is currently deployed at https://azn-abel.github.io/mikus-neon-world from the `deploy` branch
   - The `deploy` branch is ready to be deployed on HTTP servers

-### Features
-- **Song Compatibility**
-  - Compatible with all six songs presented to competitors.
-- **Music Visualization**
-  - Glowing animations that match the intensity of the songs, including six glowing bars representing the six songs featured.
-- **Custom Artwork**
-  - Features a custom digital drawing of Hatsune Miku in this year's outfit, as well as custom assets used to create an elaborate backdrop
-- **User Freedom**
-  - Users are given options to customize the experience to make it their own.
-This includes enabling/disabling certain animations and changing the scene colors.
-- **Miku on Top of the World**
-  - As reference to her song: *World is Mine*, Miku is depicted on top of a skyscraper, broadcasting her voice into the night sky.

 ### Letter to Judging Committee